Codecademy/docs/content/ai/concepts/neural-networks/terms/sigmoid-activation-function/sigmoid-activation-function.md

 ---
 Title: 'Sigmoid Activation Function'
-Description: 'An sigmoid activation function is a specific type of sigmoid function commonly used in machine learning and various fields of artificial intelligence.'
+Description: 'A sigmoid activation function is a specific type of sigmoid function commonly used in machine learning and various fields of artificial intelligence.'
 Subjects:
   - 'Machine Learning'
   - 'Data Science'